 This much I know: Not every learning disability or behavioral problem is caused by food; however, some are 100% caused by food.

 Our old friend, anecdotal evidence, shows that for some kids, their problems disappear completely once they adopt a paleo diet.
 Click to learn what a paleo diet is.
-Which is to say that deep down these kids don’t even have learning disabilities or behavioral issues.
+This is to say that deep down these kids don’t even have learning disabilities or behavioral issues.

 Is this the case for your child?
 The only way you’ll know is to try.